Resilient Streaming Protocol

 Still have questions?
 We have answers.

-The Resilient Streaming Protocol (RSP) is a patented live streaming technology developed by Resi that delivers complete and error-free audio and video, even when network interruptions occur.
-It is designed for applications where maintaining first-rate media quality is vital, regardless of transmission challenges.
+RSP is a patented live streaming technology developed by Resi that delivers complete, error-free audio and video even when network interruptions occur.
+It was designed specifically for mission-critical live events where stream quality and reliability aren’t negotiable.

 Our streaming experts are standing by to answer any questions you have.